Did Your Nanny Ask to be Paid Under the Table? Here's What to Say!

 “Once our youngest child started school, we no longer needed our nanny, and she went to work for others.
 One day she called, asking if we had paid taxes on her.
 I said we had.
 She needed social security income and Medicare benefits.
 Without those, she couldn’t afford the drugs for her heart condition.
 Fortunately, I not only paid the taxes, I had the records to prove it.”

 Some household employees may not understand the bigger picture and how they are losing out if they are requesting to be paid under the table.
-If they are being paid over $2,700 in 2024, being paid legally is not only the law, it brings them short-term and long-term benefits:
+If they are being paid over $2,700 in 2024, being paid legally is not only the law, it brings them short-term and long-term benefits.
+Plus, this is easy to fix thanks to our Catch-Up feature:

 Employer taxes are about 10% of wages, so if you pay your employee $20/hour, budget $22.
 Download Nest Payroll to use our free Budget Calculator so you can create a budget that works for you and your employee.
 And, your employer taxes might even be zero if you qualify for dependent care tax credits and reimburse health insurance costs.